marbeydotdev/patternparser/README.md

     pattern: "use [itemName:string] [quantity:int]",
     handle: (itemName: string, quantity: number) => {
         console.log(`You used ${quantity} of your ${itemName}s.`);
+    },
+    constraints: {
+        "quantity": [
+            new RangeConstraint(1, 5)
+        ]
     }
 })

 await processor.process("use apple 3")

 // You used 3 of your apples.

+await processor.process("use apple 6")

+// Constraint error, quantity above 5
 ```

 Parameters are automatically type-checked and validated. ```[itemName:string]``` will always be a string and ```[quantity:int]``` will always be an integer (and not a float).

+Constraints are optional and can offer additional validation.

 ## Adding custom argument parsers